-The abatement has been renewed five times, most recently in January 2013.
-The latest extension, covering 2013 through 2015, included a provision to phase-out the abatement for nonprimary residences by 2015.
-The changes being implemented will not alter the overall inefficiency of the abatement, with \$187 million still being "wasted" in 2015.
+The abatement has been renewed five times, most recently in June 2015 and extended through 2019.
+The prior extension, covering 2013 through 2015, included a provision to phase-out the abatement for nonprimary residences by 2015.
+The change did not alter the overall inefficiency of the abatement, with \$196 million still being "wasted" in 2016.